Audra505/Connecticut-Real-Estate-Market-Analysis/Power BI Report.md

 ## Instructions
 - Click on the link to access web view
-- Use slicers to explore: Year, Month, Town, Property and Resedential Type dimensions
+- Use slicers to explore: Year, Month, Town, Property and Residential Type dimensions
 - Hover over the visuals to activate focus mode, see custom tooltips and reveal dynamic insights

 ## Navigate through the report to experience: